aaroncapron/ClariMed/docs/HOW-IT-WORKS.md

 ## 🔮 What's NOT Sent to the Internet

 **Your privacy matters!
 These things NEVER leave your device:**
-- ❌ Your full medication list
+- ❌ Your full medication list (except during interaction checks - only RxCUI codes sent)
 - ❌ How many medications you have
 - ❌ Your notes
 - ❌ Any personal information
+- ❌ Your health conditions or allergies

 **Only this gets sent to the NIH database:**
 - ✅ The letters you type when searching (like "lisi")
+- ✅ RxCUI codes when checking for interactions (no names, just numeric IDs)
 - That's it!

 ---